duzx16/academic_page/content/authors/admin/_index.md

 - Visitors
 ---

 I am an undergraduate student in the Department of Computer Science and Technology at Tsinghua University.
-I am a member of the Knowledge Engineering Group, advised by [Jie Tang](http://keg.cs.tsinghua.edu.cn/jietang).
+I am also a member of the Knowledge Engineering Group, advised by Prof. [Jie Tang](http://keg.cs.tsinghua.edu.cn/jietang).

-My research so far includes Recommender Systems [[ECML/PKDD'18]](/publication/pkdd-18/) [[KDD'19]](/publication/kdd-19) and Knowledge Graph Reasoning [[arXiv]](/publication/cogkr-19).
-Generally, I am also interested in the application of Machine Learning and Reinforcement Learning.
+My research interest lies in the application of machine learning algorithms to real-world systems, including recommender systems [[ECML/PKDD'18]](/publication/pkdd-18/) [[KDD'19]](/publication/kdd-19), search engines and knowledge graphs [[arXiv]](/publication/cogkr-19).
+Generally, I am also interested in the algorithms for machine learning and reinforcement learning.

 In my spare time, I like to read science fiction novels and history books, especially the history of Ancient Rome and Three Kingdoms Period in China.